ruidi-huang/Inventory-Tracking-App/README.md

 5. Clone the repo `git clone https://github.com/ruidi-huang/Inventory-Tracking-App.git`
 6. Change the directory to `Inventory-Tracking-App`.
 13. Run `python manage.py runserver`.
-14. Follow the instructions or go to [localhost:8000](http://localhost:8000/)(make sure you are not running anything on localhost:8000 first)
+14. Follow the instructions or go to [localhost:8000](http://localhost:8000/) (make sure you are not using the port [localhost:8000] first)